• Skip to primary navigation

 Many people appreciate the convenience of frozen meatballs, and with the numerous types available today, it sometimes makes sense to opt for shortcuts.
 Of course, there’s nothing like making them from scratch, especially since you can customize them to your liking.
 For example, I use gluten-free versions of breadcrumbs and Worcestershire sauce in mine.
 Nondairy milk also works just as well as dairy versions.
 I also like to reduce the salt and add some smoked paprika, as I love what the spice does to these meatballs.
 And speaking of spice, feel free to add in a little pepper jelly if you want to add some heat.

 You can make your meatballs with ground turkey, chicken, lamb, or pork.
 I once used frozen turkey meatballs that I had in the freezer, and everyone raved about the dish.
 Do not give in to the temptation of using a food processor to mix your ground beef.
 You will wind up with tough, dense meatballs.
-You can also make these meatballs in the oven or air fryer, which can help reduce fat by eliminating the need for oil.
+You can also make these meatballs in the oven or air fryer, which can help reduce fat by dialing down the need for oil.
 Don’t forget to spray your baking pan or rack with oil spray to prevent sticking, and turn the food frequently to brown on all sides.

 How do I store leftovers?